photo of sourdough starter in a ball jar

 Plastic wrap

-Banneton (affiliate link) (fancy wicker proofing basket)
+Banneton (fancy wicker proofing basket)

 Tea towels (to line proofing bowls)